BALLAST: Bayesian Active Learning with Look-ahead Amendment for Sea-drifter Trajectories under Spatio-Temporal Vector Fields: Experiments

 \subsection{SUNTANS Ground Truth}

 The SUNTANS model is a high-fidelity numerical fluid mechanics model for non-hydrostatic flows \citep{fringer2006unstructured} and internal waves \citep{walter2012nearshore}.
-Here, we use a (spatial and temporal) portion of the simulated, open-sourced vector fields from \cite{rayson2021seasonal} as the ground truth vector field -- see Figure \ref{fig:suntans_data} for an illustration.
+Here, we use a (spatial and temporal) portion of the simulated, open-sourced vector fields from \citet{rayson2021seasonal} as the ground truth vector field -- see Figure \ref{fig:suntans_data} for an illustration.
+A temporal Helmholtz GP continues to be the surrogate model of choice here for the active learning policies.

-The surrogate model continues to be the temporal Helmholtz GP.
-We set the ``true'' model with Mat\'{e}rn $3/2$ temporal kernel of lengthscale 1 and variance 15, and the spatial Helmholtz kernel with RBF potential kernel of lengthscale 5 and variance 20 and RBF stream kernel of lengthscale 4 and variance 0.01.
-Those hyperparameter choices are learned using subsampled observations from the ground truth.
-This model is also used for the BALLAST-true policy.
+For EIG and BALLAST-true policies in particular, as they require pre-specified hyperparameter values for the GP, we set the temporal kernel to be of lengthscale 1 and variance 15, the potential component of the Helmholtz kernel to be an RBF with lengthscale 5 and variance 20, and the stream component to be an RBF with lengthscale 4 and variance 0.01.
+Those hyperparameter choices are selected based on estimations using ground truth observations.

 The considered spatial region is $21 \times 21$ with (mildly) uneven grid, and the time horizon is $[0, 5]$ with time step $0.01$.
 A uniformly drawn initial observer is placed, followed by $9$ additional observers using the different policies.
 A hundred runs with different initial seeds are conducted, with their performance measured in the same way as before.